Aarkan1/react-ts-foundation-starter/src/auth/exercise.md

 ### (This exercise is not specific to context or redux)

 Now the _Users_ component renders a _User_ whenever we click on a name in the users-list.
-A different approach can be made here. _User_ is already its own component, the thing we could do is to give it its own route aswell, much like _Login_ and _Users_ already have.
+A different approach can be made here. _User_ is already its own component, the thing we could do is to give it its own route as well, much like _Login_ and _Users_ already have.

 The challenge here is to render the same _User_ component but with different props depending on the name we click on.
 We need a couple of things in order to achieve this: